lucasrcosta/facebook-js-ads-sdk/README.md

 ### Integration Tests

 Integration tests run a few basic operations to ensure API connectivity.
-To run them you'll need to setup a `config.json` file in `tests/integration`.
+To run them, you'll need to setup a `config.json` file in `tests/integration`.
 Copy the `config.sample` and fill `accessToken` and `accountId`.

 * `gulp integration` will run integration tests on Node.
 * `gulp integration-browser` will open your system browser with the tests.
 Useful if you'd like to inspect the requests.